NVIDIA/NeMo-Guardrails/nemoguardrails/eval/data/moderation/README.md

 - `dataset-path`: Path to the dataset to evaluate the rails on.
 The dataset should contain one prompt per line.
 - `split`: The split of the dataset to evaluate on.
 Choices are 'helpful' or 'harmful'.
 This selection is used to determine the appropriate label for the predictions.
 - `num-samples`: Number of samples to evaluate.
 Default is 50.
-- `check-jailbreak`: Whether to evaluate the jailbreak rail.
+- `check-input`: Whether to evaluate the jailbreak rail.
 Default is True.
-- `check-output_moderation`: Whether to evaluate the output moderation rail.
+- `check-output`: Whether to evaluate the output moderation rail.
 Default is True.
 - `output-path`: Folder to write the results to.
 Default is 'eval_outputs/moderation'.